kstenerud/concise-encoding/cbe-specification.md

 Some pseudo-objects must refer to a real object, while others (for example comments) stand on their own.

+#### Referring Pseudo-objects

+"Referring" pseudo-objects refer to the next object following at the current container level.
+This will either be a real object, or a non-invisible pseudo-object

+#### Invisible Pseudo-objects

+Invsible pseudo-objects are effectively invisible to referring pseudo-objects, and are skipped over when searching for the object that is being referred to.

 ### Marker

-A marker tags a real object in the document with a [tag value](#tag-value) such that it can be referenced from another part of the document.
-The next real object following a marker is associated with the marker's tag value.
+A marker is a referring, invisible pseudo-object that tags the next object with a [tag name](#tag-name) such that it can be referenced from another part of the document.

-A marker begins with the marker type (0x97), followed by a [tag value](#tag-value) and then the marked object.
+A marker begins with the marker type (0x97), followed by a [tag name](#tag-name) and then the marked object (except when intervening "invisible" pseudo-objects are present).

     [97] [tag] [marked object]

 Rules:

- * A marker cannot "see" a pseudo-object.
-It marks the next real object encountered in the current container.
  * A marker cannot mark an object in a different container level.
 For example: `(begin-list) (marker+tag) (end-list) (string)` is invalid.
  * Marker tags must be unique in the document; duplicate marker tags are invalid.